alanng10/class-lang/Docue/Article/Single/a.md

 This is enough element to interface to external.

 Single compiler does not optimize output.
-This is enough element to do any process class system module making.
+This is enough element to do any process system module making.